Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 The main restriction that Selenium's architecture has faced is the
 Same Origin Policy.
 This security restriction is applied by every browser
-in the market and it's objective is to ensure that a site's content will never
+in the market and its objective is to ensure that a site's content will never
 be accessible by a script from other site.

 If this were possible, a script placed on any website you open, would
 be able to read information on your bank account if you had the account page
 opened on other tab.
 Which is also called XSS (Cross-site Scripting).

 To work under that policy.
-Selenium-Core (and it's Javascript commands that
+Selenium-Core (and its JavaScript commands that
 make all the magic happen) must be placed in the same origin as the Application
 Under Test (same URL).
 This has been the way Selenium-Core was first
 used and implemented (by deploying Selenium-Core and the set of tests inside